 28 OCTOBER 1996 TO 4 NOVEMBER 1996

-As the post-Hairs 'Digitiser Phase 2' relaunch approached, Digi goes offline for a week and is relaced with a message saying it will be back on the 4th November.
+As the post-Hairs 'Digitiser Phase 2' relaunch approaches, Digi goes offline for a week and is replaced with a message saying it will be back on the 4th November.
 This is to enable Biffo to get set up working from home - he technically leaves Teletext at this point, becoming a freelance contractor, and on his last day is presented with a plaque dedicated to him for 'services to Teletext'.

 The week-long Digi-less period comes to be known by fans as 'The Lost Weekend', with speculation taking place on the letters page as to what went on.
 Nothing is ever said on air about the internal changes.

 4 NOVEMBER 1996

 The relaunched Digi with only Biffo at the helm begins.
 He responds to Hairs leaving by going all-out weirder still on Digi, including bizarre multi-page reveal stories on the letters page.

 Mr Toast (only identified as 'Sean') joins the team to provide support for Biffo, helping with the tips and chart pages.
 This had previously been the role of Mr Cheese (Adam Keeble), who had long since moved on to other sections by now, with Teletext even paying for him to do a journalism degree.